• Skip to primary navigation

 If we can see that all of us are in this world together, struggling to live our lives as best we can, that each of us has been unceremoniously plopped down into our lives, that all of us are genetic beings who can’t help but be the person that we were born to be, then we just might be able to discover some compassion and understanding not simply for ourselves but for one another.
 We all need to forgive ourselves for being the fallible and imperfect beings that humans can’t help but be.

+CHAPTER 29….Dangerous dogs: we must trust our instincts and try to remember that it’s always a very good idea to be a little bit paranoid whenever we have large powerful dogs around us (especially when those dogs are interacting with children.)
 This chapter is out of order but it’s so incredibly important that I wrote it ahead of some of the other chapters in order to get it out there.
-If I can save even one person or child from being bitten, mauled or killed by a dog, I will have at least accomplished a small portion of what I was setting out to do.
+If I can save even one person or child from being bitten, mauled or killed by a dog, I will have accomplished at least a small bit of what I hoped to accomplish.

 Chapters in Progress:

-13. Survival: Dogs and humans have no biological option but to be constantly concerned about survival.
+13. SURVIVAL: Dogs and humans have no biological option but to be constantly concerned about survival.
 As a species, we must survive so we can reproduce and raise out offspring until they are ready to reproduce.
 It’s how our species survives.
 It’s innate and mostly subconscious.
 The human need to survive can easily explain our need to frequently play it safe in life.
 Our fear of dying is our greatest priority and the greatest source of the natural anxiety and fear we always feel.

-16. Humans have a desperate need for purpose and meaning in our lives: Dogs definitely experience a genetic need for purpose depending on their breed but it’s not quite the same as the need humans have for meaning and purpose.
+16. OUR NEED FOR PURPOSE AND MEANING: Humans have a desperate need for purpose and to have some kind of meaning in our lives.Dogs experience a genetic need for purpose depending on their breed but it’s not quite the same need that humans have for meaning and purpose.
 Many breeds of dogs have genetic purposes bred into them, such as herding dogs, guard dogs, working breeds, etc. Our human need for purpose and meaning is often more metaphysical and spiritual than it is for dogs.
 The human need for purpose and meaning is often elusive and disappointing because as soon as we achieve one purpose or sense of meaning, we frequently are disillusioned and automatically feel the need for a new and more powerful purpose or meaning.

-24. Working breeds: perfectionists and leaders
+23. WORKING BREEDS: perfectionists and leaders

-25. Sporting breeds: extroverts and clowns
+24. SPORTING BREEDS: extroverts and clowns

-29. Toy breeds: dependent and anxious
+28. TOY BREEDS: dependent and anxious

-30. Dangerous Dogs: no dog is ever worth someone’s life or well-being
+29. DANGEROUS DOGS: no dog is ever worth someone’s life or well-being

 Please note: this entire website (as well as the book) is apparently a never-ending work in progress.
 There’s still a lot that needs to be completed.
 Thanks for your patience!